streaming-graphs/NOUS/README.md

 questions on a dynamic KG, and C) the ability to answer queries where the answer is embedded across multiple data sources.

-By the way, what does [NOUS](https://en.wikipedia.org/wiki/Nous) mean?
+What does NOUS mean?
+"The capacity to reason with experiential knowledge."
+See [here](https://en.wikipedia.org/wiki/Nous) and [there](http://biblehub.com/greek/3563.htm).

 ## Introduction
 NOUS provides complete suite of capabilities needed to build a domain specific knowledge graph